Lin-Buo-Ren/Flexible-Software-Installation-Specification/README.markdown

 ### PATH_TO_SOFTWARE_INSTALLATION_PREFIX_DIRECTORY.source(S.H.C. only)
 This is the setting file that configures PATH_TO_SOFTWARE_INSTALLATION_PREFIX_DIRECTORY, the relative path fraction to the software's installation prefix directory, it should be placed with the same directory with the executable files, to determine the installation prefix from that location.

+This file is NOT required if `APPLICATION_METADATA.source` file existed in the same directory as the executable, which already symbolizes the installation prefix

 ### SHC_PREFIX_DIR(S.H.C. only)
 This variable specifies the installation prefix directory for S.H.C. paradigm, which may be one of the following: